I am a PhD candidate in the program for Political Science and International Relations at the University of Southern California.

 I study international responses to civil and interstate conflicts.
 My dissertation explores states’ foreign policy towards other states experiencing internal conﬂict, especially as a result of active separatist, secessionist, and self-determination movements.
 It focuses speciﬁcally on how state relations with countries embroiled in conﬂict are impacted by domestic and international normative pressures.
 I develop a continuous measure of international recognition and explore theories about the relationship between recognition, ongoing violence, national interests, and international norms.
 I also push for substantial revision in the way we carry out survey experiments probing public opinion on foreign policy, providing experimental evidence of some dilemmas inherent in the method.

 I also study research methods, have taught a graduate math boot camp for the POIR program, and have instructed two undergraduate courses on social science research methods.
+I have work published in Foreign Affairs.

 On a personal note, I grew up in a large family between southern Colorado and the big island of Hawai'i.
 I love classic cars and motorcycles, woodworking, baking, and acoustic music.
 Before pursuing the social sciences, I was a professional photographer.